Greek PM Mitsotakis tests positive for COVID-19 | Politics

 - Greece

-Greek Prime Minister Kyriakos Mitsotakis has tested positive for COVID-19, he said in a video message on Instagram on Monday.
+Greek Prime Minister Kyriakos Mitsotakis has tested positive for COVID-19, a day after a trip to Istanbul, the leader confirmed on Monday.

-"I tested positive this morning and therefore will isolate at home and work from there," Mitsotakis said.
-Mitsotakis met with Turkish President Tayyip Erdogan in Istanbul on Sunday.
+The Prime Minister said he would be self-isolating and therefore be working from home.

+Mitsotakis on Sunday held talks with Turkish President Recep Tayyip Erdogan and met with Ecumenical Patriarch Bartholomew I, who is considered the spiritual leader of the world's Orthodox Christians.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)